Atlanta Workers’ Compensation Lawyers

 David Van Sant was a joy to work with and I would highly recommend contacting him to anyone who is having problems trying to settle their claim directly with the Insurance Adjusters.
 Use David.
 He’s great!!!

 Elaine P. – personal injury client

-Contact a Georgia Workers’ Compensation Lawyer Today!
+Contact an Atlanta Workers’ Compensation Attorney Today!

 - Your claim is denied or payments are “delayed.”

 - You are accused of faking your injuries.

 - Your employer fires you after an injury in an attempt to ignore your claim.

 - You are offered a reduced settlement that that does not fully cover your expenses.

 - You are told you must return to work before you are fully recovered.